IP Subnet Calculator

 Troubleshooting Subnet Issues

-• DHCP configuration errors: Scope ranges extending beyond subnet boundaries
+• DHCP scope errors: RFC 2131 DHCP ranges extending beyond subnet broadcast address.
+Validate with dhcpd.conf audit

 Advanced Subnet Planning